Press Releases:

 The 30th Annual Festival Announces Winners from Around the Globe

-NEWTON, MA – November 29, 2018 – The Boston Jewish Film Festival has announced the official Audience Award Winners for the 30th annual film festival.
+NEWTON, MA – November 29, 2018.
+The Boston Jewish Film Festival has announced the official Audience Award Winners for the 30th annual film festival.

 The winners were voted on by the Boston Jewish Film Festival attendees and selected from thirty-one feature length films and twelve short films that screened during November 7-19, 2018 at theaters in and around Boston:

 Director Éric Barbier said, “The prize awarded by an audience is always very important for the directors.
-I am so touched that the audience was sensitive to this moving story, which concerns us and haunts us all; how dreams guide us or how they deceive us.
+I am so touched that the audience was sensitive to this moving story, which concerns us and haunts us all, how dreams guide us or how they deceive us.
 But also why you should never give up.”

 Sammy Davis, Jr.: I’ve Gotta Be Me was voted Best Documentary and took the audience on a journey throughout Sammy Davis, Jr.’s legendary career as Davis strove for the American Dream despite the odds of racial prejudice.
-Audiences saw electrifying performance excerpts, never-before-seen photographs, and interviews which took them through the highs and lows of his amazing career and witnessed his impact on American culture.
+Audiences saw electrifying performance excerpts, never-before-seen photographs, and interviews that took them through the highs and lows of his amazing career and witnessed his impact on American culture.

-Director Samuel D. Pollard, who attended the Festival and participated in a conversation after the screening on Opening Night said, “It is fantastic to receive the award.
+Director Samuel D. Pollard, who attended the Festival and participated in a conversation after the screening on Opening Night, said, “It is fantastic to receive the award.
 What an honor to be recognized by the Boston Jewish Film Festival.
 A heartfelt thank you.”

 Director Eli Batalion said, “It was dayenu just to be included in the FRESHFLIX Short Film Competition, but to win?
 A mekhaye!”